 Although the building dates back to 1929, 740 Park Avenue has remained a legendary address thanks to the notables of past and present that call it home.
-Jacqueline Kennedy Onassis’ grandfather built 740 Park Avenue and the fashionable first lady lived in it for a time as a child.
-In fact, 740 Park Avenue continues to command some of the highest prices in New York City real estate.
+Jacqueline Kennedy Onassis’ grandfather built the building, and the fashionable first lady lived in it for a time as a child.
+The building continues to command some of the highest prices in New York City real estate.

 The building has enjoyed such a rich history that it has become the subject of a book and a blog by Michael Gross, which became a documentary film.
 These are just a few interesting facts he has culled during his research.

 Another hallmark of 740 Park Avenue is built by architect Rosario Candela, famous for having created some of the most luxurious pre-war buildings in New York.
 Candela is often credited for designing the city’s first setbacks and signature penthouses, and his designs have only become more coveted over the years, especially 740 Park Avenue.
 Most of his buildings were constructed in the mid to late 1920s before the Market crashed.

 The building opened to residents in 1930, during the depression, and so did not fully realize its potential until the 1980s.
 Since then, prices have continued to soar, and only applicants with a liquid net worth of $100 million are considered for residency.
 That said, other factors are also taken into consideration, as the notoriously fussy co-op board has rejected luminaries like Barbara Streisand, Neil Sedaka, and billionaire Leo Blavatnick.